muhammadrabea/Manipulating-the-DOM/README.md

 1. Open the HTML file in your browser.
 2. Scroll throught the sections.
-3. try clicking the section in the white Navagational Bar at the top.
+3. Try clicking the section in the white Navagational Bar at the top.
 4. Hopefully, Enjoy reviewing my first project ever. *Yaaaay!*.